• English

 Osteria al Duomo in Murano

 Another place I really enjoyed inland was Caorle.
-This is a little far from Venice but if you stay around Lido di Jesolo, it’s a nice excursion for the day.
+This is a little far from Venice but if you stay around Lido di Jesolo, it’s a nice day excursion.

 Streets of Caorle